Houston Construction Defect Attorneys

 Office parks, condominium, and homeowner associations can seek damages from companies responsible for losses caused by construction defects.
 The same errors in planning, design, materials, and workmanship that can impact single tenant structures can afflict an entire condo development, office park, or neighborhood with the potential to cause significant financial losses for property owners.
 Lawsuits for construction defects in condos and communities can be brought by a homeowners association that represents the combined interests of its members.

-Commercial property owners, condominium, and homeowners associations can bring suits to recover damages for construction problems with roadways, landscapes, and shared infrastructures, such as the following:
+Commercial property owners, condominium, and homeowners associations can bring suits to recover damages for construction problems with roadways, landscapes, and shared infrastructures.

 - Street collapses